Suspect In dirty War Murder Extradited To Argentina - UrduPoint

 Mario Sandoval was arrested Wednesday at his home near Paris, after French authorities gave the final go-ahead for his extradition, ending an eight-year legal battle.

-The 66-year-old, who had been living in France since 1985 and obtained French citizenship with few aware of his full identity, was sent back on a plane that left Paris around midnight on Sunday.
+The 66-year-old, who had been living in France since 1985 and obtained French citizenship with few aware of his full identity, left Paris around midnight on Sunday.

-Wearing a dark cap and a blue fleece jacket, the bespectacled and slightly bowed Sandoval was escorted through Ezeiza airport on his arrival in Buenos Aires, a police officer holding each arm.
+Wearing a dark cap and a blue fleece jacket, the bespectacled and slightly bowed Sandoval was escorted by police through Ezeiza airport upon his arrival in Buenos Aires.
 An overcoat hung over his handcuffed hands.

 SWAT police with automatic weapons flanked the group as he was led to a waiting police car.